Skip to main content

 Concrete Leveling + Tree Roots

-Because tree roots typically raise concrete instead of making it sink or settle, we lift the adjoining concrete slabs to align with the slab pushed out of place by the tree roots, instead of lowering the sections that were lifted by the tree.
+Because tree roots typically raise concrete instead of making it sink or settle, the adjoining concrete slabs are lifted to align with the slab pushed out of place by the tree roots, instead of lowering the sections that were lifted by the tree.

 Sidewalk Lifted by Tree Roots vs. Other Concrete Areas